Nikka Yuko Japanese Garden: Governance

 The Garden is owned by the City of Lethbridge and is operated by the Lethbridge & District Japanese Garden Society through a fee-for-service agreement.
 The Lethbridge & District Japanese Garden Society, which was established 20 May 1965 is responsible for the management and administration of the garden.
-Its board of directors consists of 13 volunteers elected for a three-year term.
-The current executive director since 2015 is Michelle Day.
+Its board of directors consists of volunteers elected for a three-year term.
+The executive director is hired by the board of directors to oversee the non-horticulture operations of the garden.